davidyma7-cmd/Dynamic-Small-Signals-Self-Synchronizing-System/README.md

 If the computation of input signals in any application is based on only the signal after all signals arrive, my method is applicable.
 More testing and refinement should always be implemented for better usage.
 If the user wants a higher bandwidth, please use high-bandwidth MOSFET and OP-AMP and upgrade any other components if needed.
 The method itself does not have a frequency threshold.
 The components limits the bandwidth.
+This project allows low-amplitude signals to be synchronized.
+However, the user should always be careful and test when applying a high amplitude negative signal as the MOSFET may accidentally turn on.
 This is the schematic: <img width="1279" height="715" alt="image" src="https://github.com/user-attachments/assets/68f06d6f-8984-4be8-a3b1-4de9b0562720" />